mujz/mujtabot.com/content/p/nocode/index.md

 told me that he uses [FlutterFlow.io](https://flutterflow.io).

 Even more, Mustafa taught his friend to use FlutterFlow, who then rebuilt their company's entire app and saved the company $60k in dev costs.
+Mustafa told me:

 {{<container rtl=true >}}
 > FlutterFlow شگاگي.